hailo-ai/Hailo-Application-Code-Examples/runtime/gstreamer/hailo_clip/README.md

 - You can also use `threshold` to fine-tune detection sensitivity.
 However, using `negative` prompts is better for detecting specific classes.
 - Negative prompts should be used to "peel off" similar classifications to your target.
 For example, "a man with a red shirt" will have a high score for just a man or a shirt of a different color.
 Add negative prompts like "a man with a blue shirt" to ensure you do not get lots of false classifications.
 - Play around with prompts to see what works best for your application.

+## Integrating Your Code
+You can integrate your code in the `user_callback.py` file.
+This file includes a  user defined `app_callback` function it is called after the CLIP inference and before the display.
+You can use it to add your logic to the app.
+The `app_callback_class` will be passed to the callback function and can be used to access the app's data.